JananiVenk/MCP-based-Deep-Research-agent/README.md

 ## Example Queries

-**News query** — uses NewsAPI + arXiv
-> "What is happening with OpenAI?"
+- **News query** (uses NewsAPI + arXiv): *"What is happening with OpenAI?"*

-**Research query** — uses arXiv
-> "Latest developments in large language models"
+- **Research query** (uses arXiv): *"Latest developments in large language models"*

-**General query** — triggers DuckDuckGo fallback
-> "What are the best Netflix shows to watch in 2026?"
+- **General query** (triggers BeautifulSoup fallback): *"What are the best Netflix shows to watch in 2026?"*

 ---

-## AB Testing — Fallback Threshold
+## A/B Testing — Fallback Threshold

 During development, the fallback logic was triggering incorrectly for news queries.
-Two threshold strategies were AB tested across 4 query types:
+Two threshold strategies were A/B tested across 4 query types:

 | Strategy | Logic | Accuracy |
 |---|---|---|
 | Version A (baseline) | avg(distances) > 0.7 | 2/4 (50%) |
 | Version B (current) | min(distances) > 1.1 | 3/4 (75%) |

 Version B uses the minimum distance (best match) rather than the average, making it robust to irrelevant chunks inflating the score.
-The threshold of 1.1 was empirically derived from the distance distribution of the all-MiniLM-L6-v2 embedding model.
+The threshold of 1.0 was empirically derived from the distance distribution of the all-MiniLM-L6-v2 embedding model.

 ---